 Diets for weight loss.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/management/diets-for-weight-loss.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/management/diets-for-weight-loss.
 Updated February 20, 2019.
 Accessed June 18, 2019.

 Jebb S, Ahern A, Aston L. Primary care referral to a commercial provider for weight loss treatment versus standard care: a randomised controlled trial.
 Lancet.
 2011;378(9801):1485-1492.

-Last reviewed November 2016 by Dianne Scheinberg Rishikof MS, RD, LDN Last Updated: 1/29/2020
+Last reviewed June 2019 by EBSCO Medical Review Board Dianne Scheinberg Rishikof MS, RD, LDN Last Updated: 1/29/2020